Whether you're quite the twitcher, or simply love to experience a little bit of local wildlife, then come and see what The Gambia has to offer.

 Above: Little Bee-Eaters.

 The River Gambia is a fertile, life-giving source of joy to the people of The Gambia and its tributaries are no different.
 There is a mythical challenge associated with the bridge over the stream at Kotu, a challenge to anyone who can see 100 species in a single day.
 It’s been rumoured to have been done at least once, but the mere fact that it’s even a possibility is quite staggering.
-Expect this area to be busy with bird enthusiasts early in the morning as the birds gather in the relative coolness and tranquility at this time of day.
+Expect this area to be busy with bird enthusiasts early in the morning as the birds gather in the relative coolness and tranquillity at this time of day.

 Above: Bakotu Hotel’s birdwatching decking overlooking Kotu Creek